chienfm/Note_for_6008MITx/README.md

 # Note_for_6008MITx
 This is my note for Probability course (6008MITx).

-You may install any mindmap soft to read the note such as Freelane.
+I use Freelane to create note but you may install any mindmap soft to read it.

 ##Week 01: